alcatrazEscapee/mcjunitlib/README.md

     environment 'MOD_CLASSES', testClasses
     environment 'target', 'fmltestserver' // This is a custom service used to launch with ModLauncher's transforming class loader arg '--crashOnFailedTests' // Optional.
 Recommended when running in an automated environment.
-Without it, the server will continue running (and can be connected to via localhost) to inspect why tests failed. mods {
+Without it, the server will continue running (and can be connected to via localhost) to inspect why tests failed. forceExit = false // Optional.
+Recommended when running in an automated environment, or via the console rather than run configurations.
+This will allow the task to pass successfully when all tests pass.
+Use if you see errors along the lines of 'Gradle daemon disappeared unexpectedly'. mods {
         modid {
             sources sourceSets.main, sourceSets.test